Walt Disney : Disney earnings miss forecasts as costs rise for its streaming future | MarketScreener

 "Some of the other misses seem to be related to the integration of Fox," said analyst Jim Nail at Forrester.
 "I would speculate that they have decided to take all their lumps this quarter and put all this 'bad' news together, clearing the board for better results next quarter."

-Disney Chief Executive Bob Iger said the company was focussed on integrating the Fox film and TV assets and using them with Disney's businesses to move quickly into streaming video.
+Disney Chief Executive Bob Iger said the company was focused on integrating the Fox film and TV assets and using them with Disney's businesses to move quickly into streaming video.

 "Nothing is more important to us than getting this right," Iger said.
 "We remain confident in our strategy and our ability to successfully execute it."